Finbuckle/Finbuckle.Website/docs/v7.0.2/Authentication.md

         .WithRouteStrategy()
         .WithPerTenantAuthentication()

-// WithPerTenantAuthentication, as shown above, is needed for this to work as intended builder.Services.ConfigurePerTenant<JwtBearerOptions, TenantInfo>((options, tenantInfo) =>
+// WithPerTenantAuthentication, as shown above, is needed for this to work as intended.
+// Note the default JwtBearer authentication scheme is used for the options name per AspNetCore defauls,
+// but you can use a custom authentication scheme name to scope the options or use ConfigureAllPerTenant
+// to impact all authentication schemes. builder.Services.ConfigurePerTenant<JwtBearerOptions, TenantInfo>(JwtBearerDefaults.AuthenticationScheme, (options,
+tenantInfo) =>
     {
         // assume tenants are configured with an authority string to use here. options.Authority = tenantInfo.JwtAuthority;